"Parents are often anxious about potty training, but it becomes fun and enjoyable when you use Potty Duck."

 RUBBER DUCK TO REDUCE ANXIETY AROUND POTTY TRAINING

 Introducing Potty Duck™—a squirting rubber duck and flushing toy toilet for boys and girls ages 1 to 3.
 By squeezing the soft rubber duck to make it pee, and flushing the toilet, children are actually learning the steps to go themselves.
-The toilet's suction cups attach firmly to the inside of a bathtub.

 In a recent Miami Herald supplement, Amy Baez wrote: “As an occupational therapist that uses a multi-sensory approach to learning through play, I would suggest the same for toilet training as well.
 Children can learn through kinesthetic, auditory, and visual learning styles, which are respectively synonymous with physical touch, hearing, and seeing.
 Potty Duck is a great toy that fortunately incorporates all three of these simultaneously.”